emdash/cairo_sandbox/README.md

 # Readme

-*Cairo Explorer* is an interactive sandbox for the cairo vector graphics library.
+*Cairo Sandbox* is an interactive sandbox for the cairo vector graphics library.

 Cairo is a wonderful library, but it can be hard to experiment with,